swissup/swissup.github.io/m1/extensions/highlight/widgets/settings.md

 category_filter | Comma separated category ids. `current` keyword may be used to filter products by currently viewed category price_filter    | Comma separated min and max prices product_type_filter | Comma separated products types to show.
-[See available types](#available-product-types)
+[See available types](#available-product-types) stock_filter    | "in_stock" or "out_of_stock" filter qty_filter      | Product quantoty filter.
+Works with simple products only

 ###### Sort Order